KevinCh28/Realm-Defenders/README.md

 Monsters have invaded the peaceful realm of Mekraine and have made their way to your village.
 Pick up your weapons and protect your home!

-Place defenders on the screen, by clicking, to stop the progressing monsters.
+Monsters will appear from the right side of the screen.
-Keep an eye on your resources, each defender consumes resources, defeating monsters will acquire resources.
+If monsters reach the left side, GAMEOVER!

-Not based on real life!
+Place villagers(defender) on the screen, by clicking on a spot on the screen.

-Realm Defender, users will be able to:
+*villagers are fragile, best to place them on far left.

-User can:
+Keep an eye on your resources, each villager consumes 100 resource, defeating monsters will acquire 50 resources.

-Click to start game/restart game at gameover
+Features:
-Click to select from 2-4 different kind of defenders(maybe, if theres enough time) Click to places defender on a spot on the canvas(made like a grid)
+Collsion between projectile vs monsters, monsters vs defenders Rendering defender on canvas, grid-like setup

 Notes:
 Defender has a cost(resource) to spawn.